 - There’s a free luggage storage facility at the entrances.
 Careful, though.
 You’ll need to get the key from the information desk and will then have full, unattended access to all the luggage in the storage facility.
 Don’t leave anything behind that you aren’t willing to part with.

 - You can grab a free map from the information center, but the path details in it are limited.
-There’s also a detailed, 20 Kuna map, you can buy at the information center, a free Plitvice Lakes National Park app, or simply follow the (mostly well-marked) signs at the park.
+There’s also a detailed 20 Kuna map you can buy at the information center, a free Plitvice Lakes National Park app you can download, or simply follow the (mostly) well-marked signs at the park.

 - There are some small snack stands/restaurants at the entrance and in sporadic areas of the park.
 Options are limited and expensive.
 Pack plenty of water and snacks so that you don’t have to rely on them.

 - Be careful on the wooden boardwalks.
 They aren’t marked where the stairs begin and blend in with the flat surface.
-I’d be interested in seeing statistics on how many people and cameras go flying into the water each year!
+I’d be interested in seeing statistics on how many people and cameras fly into the water each year!

 Wheelchair Accessibility at Plitvice Lakes National Park

-Plitvice has a long way to go with making the park accessible.
-Whereas the waterfall paths at Krka National Park had signs pointing to designated accessible paths, Plitvice lacks this entirely.
-The unfortunate reality is that there isn’t (yet) good infrastructure in place to make the paths accessible.
+Plitvice has a long way to go with making the park WHEELCHAIR accessible.
+Whereas the waterfall paths at Krka National Park had signs pointing to designated accessible trails, Plitvice lacks this.

 You’ll be able to head to the uppermost lookout area over the famous Veliki Slap Waterfall.
 The view is stunning, and one of the best lookout points in the entire park.

 Unfortunately, good accessibility ends there.
 There’s an uphill, gravel road that connects Entrance 1 with Entrance 2.
-However, if you embark on this adventurous path, you’ll get to enjoy more views of the lake.
+However, if you embark on this adventurous path, you can enjoy more views of the lake.

 The entrance for the restroom at Entrance 1 is accessible.
-However, the doors to the toilet are too small for a chair to pass through.
-Therefore, the restroom is only accessible for people who are able to get out of their chairs and walk a few feet.
+But unfortunately, the doors to the toilet are too small for a chair to pass through.
+Therefore, the restroom is only accessible to people who can get out of their chairs and walk a few feet.